SpiritusSancti5/OceanOfCode/README.md

 7. opponent's mines (only after it was first updated and updated only when there was a single possible path)
 8. explosions (wanted to make it easier to track opponent's life change, never used it though)
 * An array of 225 representing the 15x15 map tiles.
 Each containing the BFS length to every other place on the map.
 This was calculated turn 1.
-* An vector for each player containing possible paths.
+* A vector for each player containing possible paths.
 I store the paths in the form of lists of pointers to Node objects.

 **Note** The possible positions a torpedo can hit from a cell, can also be precalculated.
 Same goes for any MOVE+SILENCE combination.